 “We had much more common ground than I suspected”

 The session was very effective at bringing together people who often relate to each other formally.
 With hindsight, the session might have been more effective at the beginning of the conference.
-Then people could use and develop their strengthened relationships throughout the conference.
+Then people could have used and develop their strengthened relationships later on.